JamesSkemp/words/content/post/what-i-can-say-about-new-york-(city).md

 +++
-title = "What I can say about New York (City)" summary = "While I've never been to New York, that I can recall, I have decided upon one thing that I can say about it, from what I know about it." draft = false comments = true date = "2007-08-19T15:44:00-05:00"
+title = "What I can say about New York (City)" description = "While I've never been to New York, that I can recall, I have decided upon one thing that I can say about it, from what I know about it." draft = false comments = true date = "2007-08-19T15:44:00-05:00"